Ji-Hwan Bae Preview, Player Props: Pirates vs. Royals

 Royals Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Royals pitching staff ranks 26th in MLB.
+- The 8.2 strikeouts per nine innings put together by the Royals pitching staff ranks 26th in the league.

-- The Royals' 5.17 team ERA ranks 28th among all league pitching staffs.
+- The Royals have a 5.18 team ERA that ranks 28th across all league pitching staffs.

-- Royals pitchers combine to surrender 171 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- Ragans makes the start for the Royals, his seventh of the season.
-He is 5-4 with a 3.81 ERA and 71 strikeouts in 59 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.